by John Ellis

 I’ve long had the desire to perform Waiting for Godot as a busker.
 Standing on a street corner, my fellow storytellers and I would seek to engage passerbyers.
 To do so would require someone, anyone, just one, to stop passing by and enter in to the story with us.
 The world of reality would enter in to an intimate relationship with the world of imagination.

 The main difference between my hypothetical performance of Waiting for Godot and Ezekiel’s Divinely written, produced, designed, and directed dramas is that Ezekiel used imaginative forms to relate true stories to his audience.
 Waiting for Godot, of course, is a work of fiction; brilliant fiction, to be sure, but fiction nonetheless.
 The core, however, is the same: an actor asks an audience to enter in to the storytelling experience with him.
 Doing so taps into the one of the universal aspects of humanity: we’re all created in the Image of God, who is the eternal and sovereign Storyteller.

 Theatre (storytelling) is the Christian’s birthright.
 Sadly, that birthright has been watered down and sold for cheap entertainment.
 That’s not to say that there aren’t Christians who are attempting to reclaim our storytelling birthright.
 It’s that the forms often fall short of Ezekiel’s template of intimately engaging the audience.
 Pushing the boundaries of the craft is generally anathema in storytelling forms that boast “Christian” as an adjective.

-A few months ago, I wrote an article for PJ Media about the Erwin brother’s latest project called Kingdom, a collaborative Christian filmmaking company.
+A few months ago, I wrote an article for a website about the Erwin brother’s latest project called Kingdom, a collaborative Christian filmmaking company.
 If you’re unfamiliar with Andy and Jon Erwin, they’re the creative force behind the movies Woodlawn, Mom’s Night Out, October Baby, and this past year’s smash hit I Can Only Imagine which grossed almost $90 million at the box office against a budget of only $7 million.